maelfabien/Multimodal-Emotion-Recognition/README.md

 If you are interested in the research paper we are working on currently, feel free to check out this link : https://www.overleaf.com/read/xvtrrfpvzwhf

+## VIII.
+Deployment

+The app will soon be available based on this template : https://github.com/render-examples/fastai-v3